the-road-to-learn-react/the-road-to-react/manuscript/react-modern/fragments.md

 );
 ~~~~~~~

 Normally the JSX returned by a React component needs only one wrapping top-level element.
 To render multiple top-level elements side-by-side, we have to wrap them into an array instead.
-Since we're working with a list of elements, we have to give every sibling element React's `key` attribute:
+Since we're working with a list of elements, we would have to give every sibling element React's `key` attribute:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~